-Domain: E81 Transformation Range: E77 Persistent Item

-Subproperty of: E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77

-Persistent Item

-Scope note: This property identifies the E77 Persistent Item or items that are the result of an E81 Transformation.
+Domain: Range: E81 Transformation E77 Persistent Item Subproperty of: E63 Beginning of Existence.
+P92 brought into existence (was brought into existence by): E77 Persistent Item Quantification: many to many, necessary (1,n:0,n) Scope note: This property identifies the E77 Persistent Item or items that are the result of an E81 Transformation.
 New items replace the transformed item or items, which cease to exist as units of documentation.
 The physical continuity between the old and the new is expressed by the link to the common Transformation.

-Transform

-• the transformation of the Venetian Loggia in Heraklion into a city hall (E81) resulted in the City Hall of Heraklion (E22)
+Examples: • the transformation of the Venetian Loggia in Heraklion into a city hall (E81) resulted in the City Hall of Heraklion (E22)

-• the death and mummification of Tut-Ankh-Amun (E81) resulted in the Mummy of Tut Tut-Ankh-Amun (E22 and E20)
+the death and mummification of Tut-Ankh-Amun (E81) resulted in the Mummy of Tut Tut-Ankh-Amun (E22 and E20)